NoumanFatta/todo2/README.md

 ## Available Scripts
+## Note: You need to create a group first in order to create a todo.

 First, in the project directory, run
 ### `npm install`
 this will download all the necessary packages to run the app.